samelamin/spark-bigquery/README.md

   1. Illegal characters are replaced with `_`
   2. Field names are converted to lower case to avoid ambiguity
   3. Duplicate field names are given a numeric suffix (`_1`, `_2`, etc.)

+### Docker!
+I created a container that launches zepplin with spark and the connector for ease of use and quick startup.
+You can find it [here](https://github.com/samelamin/docker-zeppelin)

 ## Usage

 ### Including spark-bigquery into your project